 - ModelVersion: A specific version of a model identified by a unique version number or string.
 It holds information about the model, such as its name, description, tags, and metrics, and a reference to the model artifact logged to the model registry.
 In ZenML, it also holds a reference to the pipeline name, pipeline run ID, and step name.
 Each model version is associated with a model registration.

-- ModelVersionStage: A model version stage is a state that a model version can be in.
+- ModelVersionStage: A model version stage is a state in that a model version can be.
 It can be one of the following:

 Archived.
 The model version stage is used to track the lifecycle of a model version.
 For example, a model version can be in the